mactul/system_abstraction/SA/network/requests.md

 ### Url formating

-Requests is able to automatically parse urls, extract the domain and the relative uri.
+Requests is able to automatically parse urls, extract the domain the port, and the relative uri.
 However, to work, url needs to start with `http://` or `https://`.
-Actually, you cannot set the port in the url (This will probably be the futur update).
+Url starting with https:// use a layer of SSL cyphering.
+You can change the default port of the url (which is 80 for http and 443 for https) `https://example.com:7890/test` will use the port 7890 and will be secured over SSL.
+`http://example.com:4706/test` will use the port 4706 and will **not** be secured over SSL.

 ### Data formating